sihyungwoo/STM8-Development/README.md

 Within the 'setup' directory, you'll find an example project using STVD and documentation for setting up your own projects.

-Currently Included are:
+Currently Included are:\
-1.) an example 'test' template project for the STM8L-DISCOVERY board 2.) an I2C example project for the STM8L050J3 reading temperature values from the MCP9808 I2C Digital Temperature Sensor (Breakout modules available from Adafruit and Seeed).
-The I2C example project uses the Std Periph Libr.
+1.) an example 'test' template project for the STM8L-DISCOVERY board\
+2.) an I2C example project for the STM8L050J3 reading temperature values from the MCP9808 I2C Digital Temperature Sensor (Breakout modules available from Adafruit and Seeed).
+The I2C example project uses the Std Periph Libr.\
-3.) a PWM output example project for STM8L-DISCOVERY board (STML8152C6) using TIM3 and PWM2
+3.) a PWM output example project for STM8L-DISCOVERY board (STML8152C6) using TIM3 and PWM2\
-4.) an independent watchdog example project
+4.) an independent watchdog example project using STM8L-DISCOVERY board

 ***NOTE:
 	To open a project using STVD, go to 'Files -> Open Workspace...' then open the project's '.stw' file.